scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 ### Without Middleware

-A solution without using middlewares would look like
+A solution without using middleware would look like

 ```go
 package main